If Art does not enlarge men’s sympathies, it does nothing morally.1

-It must understand the range of normal human diversity, from the ethnic enclave to the enthusiastic Christian to the creative artist to the communitarian to the visionary.
+It must understand the range of normal human social diversity, from the ethnic enclave to the enthusiastic Christian to the creative artist to the communitarian to the visionary.

 In other words, this new conservatism recognizes the claims of all the peoples to belong to that nation of nations, the United States of America.

 Burke’s insistence upon the relevance of sentiment in a scientific age has been at the core of modern conservatism ever since.
 Burke is also famous for his fight against arbitrary power.
 That was the point of his ten year fight to impeach and convict Warren Hastings, Governor of Bengal, in the House of Commons.
-And Burke, as a Protestant Irish, but probably a crypto-Catholic, was deeply moved by the sufferings of minority communities.
+And Burke, as a Protestant Irishman, but probably a crypto-Catholic, was deeply moved by the sufferings of minority communities.
 He supported free trade with Ireland and a relaxation of the penal laws on the Catholics, and for his trouble lost his House of Commons seat in Bristol.
 Burke defined what it meant to be a self-conscious conservative, living in the modern world but conscious of holding in his heart a sacred trust from the ancestors even while preserving that inheritance for generations yet unborn.

 We minimize force because the principle and daily practice of limited government is the bulwark against tyranny.
 We believe that government is force, and that the government that governs least governs best not least because it uses less force.
 We believe that limited government with its separation of powers, its rights and its laws that restrict the powers of government, is a defense in depth against the powerful.
 The powerful always get to have an advantage over the weak.
 Just as a small country well supplied with defensive works and obstacles can make life very expensive for a powerful invading army, so the defensive works of law and custom can provide shelter against the hurricane of fire from the shock troops of the great powers in the land.

-We honor the transcendental because it is through reflection on the infinite, on the horizon of the known world, that humans try to understand the meaning and purpose of their own lives and the group of humans within which they live and die.
+We honor the transcendental because it is through reflection on the infinite, at the horizon of the known world, that humans try to understand the meaning and purpose of their own lives and the community of humans within which they live and die.
 There cannot be certain knowledge of the world, its origin, its workings, its purpose, its meaning.
 Thus all the speculations that men and women have created about the ultimate things amount to declarations of faith.
 All living things seem to have a purpose.
 Humans, as self-conscious living things are anxious to know their seeming purpose so that they might consciously seek it.
 They must be allowed the space to do so, each in his or her own way.

 We encourage human flourishing because to live is to grow and flower, to fruit and seed, and then to fade away.
 All the paraphernalia of human life, whatever else they might mean, come down to life and its recurrent rhythms.
 We conservatives believe that the best way to encourage flourishing is by voluntary social cooperation.
 We believe this partly from language, from the understanding that the root of “social” and “society” is the Latin “socius,” meaning “companion.”
 We believe this partly from experience, from the record of the voluntary social cooperation in the economy of the last two hundred years.
 We believe this partly from faith.
 We believe that friendliness is a good thing, capable of infinite extension, and force is a bad thing, for use only in emergency.

 We help the weak and the helpless because it’s the right thing to do.
 Everybody, except perhaps Conan the Barbarian, agrees on that.
 The great question is how to help?
 What is the best way to help the helpless, and what are we trying to do when we help them?
 Conservatives believe that the experience of the last century is unequivocal.
 Government welfare is a very bad way to help the poor, for anyone supplied with a pension, whether from his father or from the government, will respond with reduced work effort.
 Today’s government welfare is, after all, merely a continuation of the “outdoor relief” of the old Poor Law.
 Where once the poor were bossed around, face to face, by the parish beadle, today they are bossed around by the state bureaucracy.
 What the poor learn from parish beadles and government bureaucrats is a contempt for government.
-Unfortunately, the poor also learn the cunning needed to scam the system, which is anti-social.
-What is needed is to accept the poor as members of the community and interact with them as members of the community, to insist that the poor be integrated and socialized into society, full members of society expected to contribute to the community with that most precious resource, time, and not be set apart in an inner-city ghetto and stigmatized as less than citizens.
+Unfortunately, the poor also learn the cunning needed to scam the system, and that is anti-social.
+What is needed is to accept the poor as members of the community and interact with them as members of the community, to insist that the poor be integrated and socialized into society, full members of society expected to contribute to the community with that most precious resource, time, and not be set apart in an inner-city ghetto and stigmatized as beings that are less than full citizens.

 We work to understand people different from ourselves because that is the beginning of wisdom.
 Humans have always regarded the “other” as idiotic or worse.
 Back in the classical age Greeks used the word “barbarian” as onomatopoeia from the way the Greeks mimicked the speech of non-Greeks: “bar bar bar.”
-In the modern era we look down on people more politely, using developmental psychology to explain the differences between people, and it issues from Hegel and his Phenomenology of Spirit (or Mind).
+In the modern era we look down on other people more politely, using developmental psychology to explain the differences between people, after Hegel and his Phenomenology of Spirit (or Mind).
 For conservatives, the approach of Eric Voegelin is more comfortable.
 He views the development of human consciousness as the move from compactness to differentiation.
 Anyone can throw a ball.
 But some people, called major league baseball pitchers, have developed the skill to throw a ball with extraordinary accuracy and speed.

 1George Eliot, Letter to Charles Bray, July 5, 1859.